 Stage 4: Transform

-• By 2025, Kering will protect one million hectares of critical, ‘irreplaceable’ habitat outside of its supply chain, through UN REDD+ and other programs that offer co-benefits of biodiversity protection, carbon sequestration and livelihood improvements.
-This represents an area three times Kering’s total land footprint.
+• By 2025, Kering will have protected one million hectares of critical, ‘irreplaceable’ habitat outside of its supply chain.
+This will be achieved by working with programs including the United Nations REDD+ for protecting forests, along with others that aim to provide biodiversity protection, carbon sequestration and improvements in people’s livelihoods.
+Such an area is three times the size of Kering’s total land footprint.

-• Continue playing a pivotal role spearheading the Fashion Pact, which brings together more than 250 fashion brands and suppliers (who represent around 35% of the industry), to work together on the topics of climate, biodiversity and ocean health.
+• Continue playing a pivotal role in spearheading the Fashion Pact, which brings together more than 250 fashion brands and suppliers (around 35% of the industry) to work on climate change, biodiversity and ocean health.

-• Continue providing key support to organisations at the forefront of biodiversity protection.
+• Continue providing key support to organizations at the forefront of biodiversity protection.

-• Lead the fashion industry in reimagining fashion show calendars and requirements, as they exert a high environmental toll.
+• Lead the fashion industry in reimagining fashion show calendars and requirements, as these events exert a heavy environmental toll.

-• Inspire the Group’s 38,000+ employees to incorporate biodiversity into their daily lives, through diverse activities at the House- and site-level, such as bee-keeping clubs and citizen science projects.
-In addition, the Group will continue to develop online biodiversity and sustainability trainings and games to engage its teams and help them translate biodiversity considerations into their daily lives.
+• Inspire the Group’s 38,000+ employees to incorporate biodiversity into their daily lives, through various activities at House and site level, from bee-keeping clubs to citizen science projects.
+In addition, the Group will continue to develop online training courses in biodiversity and sustainability, along with games, as ways of engaging its teams in these issues and helping them to think about biodiversity in their daily lives.

-• Work to strengthen the biodiversity element of existing certification schemes and standards.
+• Work to strengthen the biodiversity element of certification schemes and standards.

-• Continue engaging scientific, academic and industry partners to produce publicly available tools, reports and insights which can drive high-level change.
+• Continue to engage with scientific, academic and industrial partners to create tools, reports and insights that can be made freely available to the general public in order to drive change.

 Spotlight on ongoing work: Supporting groups working at the forefront of biodiversity conservation

-Over the years, Kering and its Houses have supported a diverse array of international organizations working at the forefront of biodiversity conservation and science.
-This includes its partnership with IPBES, following the release of their pivotal report which called the world’s attention to the scale of global biodiversity loss.
-The Group also provides support to the Paris’ Museum of Natural History, and as recently announced on World Environment Day, Kering is thrilled to support The Explorers Program, a global media platform building a rich catalog of Earth’s natural assets.
-In 2020, Kering and its Houses responded to a number of crises, for instance providing key support to teams battling bushfires in Australia.
-Finally, its Houses also support varied biodiversity programs directly, such as Gucci’s partnership with the Lion’s Share Fund, which seeks to raise over 100 million USD every year over the next five years to protect endangered species and their natural habitats.
+Over the years, Kering and its Houses have supported a wide array of international organizations working at the forefront of biodiversity conservation and science.
+These initiatives include its partnership with the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), following the platform’s pivotal report which called the world’s attention to the scale of global biodiversity loss.
+The Group also supports the Paris Museum of Natural History, and as announced on World Environment Day, Kering is delighted to be helping The Explorers Program, a global media platform building a rich catalog of the Earth’s natural assets.
+In 2020, Kering and its Houses responded to a number of crises, providing key support to the teams battling bushfires in Australia, for example.
+Finally, its Houses also provide backing for a variety of biodiversity programs.
+Gucci has become a partner of the Lion’s Share Fund, which seeks to raise over 100 million USD every year for the next five years to protect endangered species and their natural habitats.